LUXA-Digital-Solutions/solah-app/README.md

 ## Contribution Guides

-The guide on how you can contribute to this project is available [here](docs/Contribution/index.md).
+1. Setup your work environment: see guide [here](docs/Contribution/EnvSetup.md).

+2. Contribute your work to this project: see guide [here](docs/Contribution/index.md).

+Any bug found in the app or any feature recommended must be added as a new issue on the [Issues](https://github.com/LUXA-Digital-Solutions/solah-app/issues) page.

 ## Project Setup